-Founded by soprano and conductor Barbara Hannigan, Equilibrium focuses on singers who are finished with their training and in the first substantial phase of their professional career.
-Equilibrium is suited for singers who already have professional solo experience.
+Founded by soprano and conductor Barbara Hannigan, Equilibrium focuses on young musicians who are finished with their training and in the first substantial phase of their professional career, with special attention to singers.
+Equilibrium is suited for musicians who already have professional solo experience.

 My aim is to lead through example.